Trip to Mars would likely exceed radiation limits for astronauts

-CAPE CANAVERAL, Fla., May 30 (Reuters) - Radiation levels measured by NASA’s Mars Curiosity rover show astronauts likely would exceed current U.S. exposure limits during a roundtrip mission to Mars, scientists said on Thursday.
+CAPE CANAVERAL, Florida (Reuters) - Radiation levels measured by NASA’s Mars Curiosity rover show astronauts likely would exceed current U.S. exposure limits during a roundtrip mission to Mars, scientists said on Thursday.

 The rover landed on Mars in August to search for habitats that could have supported past microbial life.